-We’ve all seen the commercials—you drink, you drive, you go to jail.
+We’ve all seen the driving while intoxicated commercials.
+You drink, you drive, you go to jail.
 However, in the State of Texas, this isn’t necessarily true.
 Texas law defines “intoxicated” as: not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body; or having an alcohol concentration of 0.08 or more.

 In 2018, the Texas Department of Public Safety (“DPS”) reported 97,660 arrests for Driving While Intoxicated (“DWI”) in the State of Texas.
 Folks from all walks of life are arrested for DWI every day—and a lot of times, they are not guilty of the offense charged.

-This means most people could have one beer or glass of wine with dinner and legally get behind the wheel of their vehicle (assuming their “normal use” of mental or physical faculties was not removed by the one drink).
+This means having one beer or glass of wine with dinner and then legally getting behind the wheel.
+This is also assuming there is no diminishing of their “normal use” of mental or physical faculties because of the one drink.

 Unfortunately, counties statewide have adopted “no refusal weekends” that last all year long.
-If you are stopped by police and they detect the odor of alcohol—even if you had one drink with dinner two hours before they pulled you over—you will most likely be arrested.
-If you refuse to submit a breath sample or blood test (which you always should), the police will arrange to have a court-ordered needle stuck into your arm to take your blood at the station.
+If you are stopped by police, and they detect the odor of alcohol—even if you had one drink with dinner two hours before they pulled you over—you will most likely be arrested.
+And, if you refuse to submit a breath sample or blood test (which you always should), the police will arrange to have a court-ordered needle stuck into your arm to take your blood at the station.

 If you think this blood test will instantly exonerate you, we’re sorry to inform you it will not.
 Your blood will be shipped off to the DPS lab to be “tested” by a technician.
 This process takes months to complete.
 In the meantime, you’ll be placed in the county jail’s general population with all the other alleged lawbreakers.